skrattaren/apf.rst/apf.rst

 + [p.
 74] "The headless man would catch her on the flat."

-  From "`The Legend of Sleepy Hollow`_" by Washington Irving – and many other similar folk tales.
+  From **The Legend of Sleepy Hollow** by Washington Irving – and many other similar folk tales.

 + [p.
 75] "'[...] yer bogle [...]'"